Little Amerricka

-Little Amerricka is an amusement park located in Marshall, Wisconsin, United States.

-It features numerous attractions, notably including a gauge 1/3 size rail road called the Whiskey River Railway with over 3 mi, in addition to 24 rides and an 18-hole miniature golf course.
+Little Amerricka is an amusement park located in Marshall, Wisconsin.
+It opened in 1991 and features several attractions, including a twice-relocated wooden roller coaster called Meteor, a gauge miniature train called Whiskey River Railway, and an 18-hole miniature golf course.

 History

-The concept for the park started in 1987 as a minimum-gauge railway that owner Lee Merrick constructed as a hobby.
-Guests often visited to ride it to his Christmas tree farm.
-It proved popular enough for him to purchase the land the park currently stands on and build a concession stand.
-He was already beginning to collect and refurbish vintage children's rides and was beginning to plan expanding to a park around 1989 when he met his business partner Darrell Klompmaker.
-They opened in 1991 with mini golf, the railway, bumper cars, a Ferris wheel, a Tilt-a-Whirl, and a fire truck ride.
-In 1993, they added the Little Dipper, Mad Mouse, and Toboggan, and became the only park in Wisconsin to have a permanent roller coaster at the time.
-In 2003, they purchased a wooden roller coaster, The Meteor.
-They had to replace about 75% of the wood, but it became the first wooden coaster that was moved to a new park more than one time.
-Lee Merrick passed in 2011.
+In 1987, a minimum-gauge railway was constructed by now-park owner Lee Merrick as a hobby.
+Guests utilized it as transportation to Merrick's Christmas tree farm.
+It was popular enough that Merrick purchased the land the park now sits on and built a concession stand.
+By this point, he had begun to collect and refurbish vintage children's rides.
+In 1989, he was planning on creating an amusement park when he met his now-business partner Darrell Klompmaker.
+The two opened the park in 1991 as Little A-Merrick-A, featuring miniature golf, the miniature train, bumper cars, a Ferris wheel, a Tilt-A-Whirl, and a fire truck ride.
+In 1993, the park added three roller coasters: Little Dipper, Mad Mouse, and Toboggan.
+It was the only amusement park in Wisconsin with permanent roller coasters until 1995, when Mt.
+Olympus Water & Theme Park opened Cyclops.
+In 2003, the park purchased a wooden roller coaster, Meteor.
+Meteor became the first wooden coaster to be relocated more than once, having first operated at Kiddytown in Norridge, Illinois from 1953 to 1966, and at Hillcrest Park in Lemont, Illinois from 1967 to 2003.
+75% of the wood had to be replaced during the ride's move from Hillcrest Park to Little A-Merrick-A. The ride did not open to the public until 2007.
+The park's name was shortened to Little Amerricka in 2007 as well.
+Park founder and owner Lee Merrick died in 2011.